nktfh100/stremio-simkl/README.md

 ## Development

-Create .env files inside `backend` and `frontend` folders based on the `.env.example` files.

-You will need a redis server running, A TMDB API key, RPDB API key (optional) and a Simkl app.

-To create a Simkl app: [Simkl Developer Settings](https://simkl.com/settings/developer/).

-Run `npm run install` to install both the frontend and backend.

-Run `npm run dev` to start the redis server, frontend and backend.

-## Development

 1. Create `.env` files inside the `backend` and `frontend` folders based on the `.env.example` files.

 2. You will need a TMDB API key, an RPDB API key (optional), and a Simkl app.